 If you don’t speak Japanese (and I don’t) then the books that haven’t been translated from Japanese can look a little daunting.
 However, because most of the instructions are shown as diagrams you can generally work out what to do without understanding a word.
 This is the approach I take:

 - Trace the right pattern pieces from the printed sheet that comes with the book.
 Transfer any notches and other markings and label all pattern pieces.

 - Study the layout diagram and work out what seam allowances to add where.
 Sketch a new layout diagram for your fabric and label seam allowances.

 - Add seam allowances to pattern pieces and label with values.

 - Study the diagrams that show you how to construct the garment, and write a set of instructions for putting the pieces together.
 I just work from the diagrams and the fabric, and don’t bother trying to translate any of the instructions – my method might not be quite what the author had in mind but as long as it works OK, I don’t think it matters too much.

-- Step-by-step guide to Japanese sewing patterns by Kuky on label-free
+- How to sew Japanese sewing patterns – eBook by Rin Gomura-Elkan